Bead Fishing For Trout – Easy Guide Secrets

 The disadvantages of hard trout beads are:

-• Some anglers believe that hard trout beads can act as a pivot point when a fish is fighting and that can cause the hooks to dislodge easier.
+- Some anglers believe that hard trout beads can act as a pivot point when a fish is fighting and cause the hooks to dislodge more easily.

 Best Size Beads For Trout

-There are 4 sizes of trout beads that anglers will use and that I use when bead fishing for trout.
+There are four sizes of trout beads that I will use.

 6mm beads are great for trout in low clear water or when the trout are heavily feeding on eggs from other trout.

-There are times when the trout will only eat these small 6mm beads so it’s important to make sure you have a good selection of the right colors.
+There are times when the trout will only eat these small 6mm beads, so it’s important to ensure you have a good selection of the right colors.
 See my color chart and size chart below.

-8mm beads are about the size of a real salmon egg and I use these a lot when bead fishing for trout.
-The bigger beads are easier for the trout to see than the smaller beads and that can be a good thing.
+8mm beads are about the size of a real salmon egg.
+I use these the most to catch trout.
+The bigger beads are easier for the trout to see than the smaller beads, and that can be a good thing.

-Don’t be afraid to try the 8mm trout beads at any time because there are times when the trout want bigger beads for trout.
+Don’t be afraid to try the 8mm trout beads at any time because there are times when the trout want bigger beads.

-10mm beads are good when bead fishing for trout in slightly dirtier water.
+10mm beads are good in slightly dirtier water and in fast water.

 Best Bead Colors For Trout